Columbia Truck Accident Attorney

 - Consult with a Columbia, SC truck accident lawyer.

-A fully loaded tractor-trailer can weigh as much as 40 tons.
-Even at a relatively modest speed, commercial trucks can pack incredible force.
-Unfortunately, when collisions happen, the occupants of smaller vehicles most often bear the brunt of the impact.
-Catastrophic injuries and fatalities are disproportionately likely to happen in semi-truck accident cases.
+A fully loaded tractor trailer can weigh as much as 40 tons.
+Even at a relatively modest speed, commercial truck collisions can pack incredible force.
+Unfortunately, when truck crash collisions happen, the occupants of smaller vehicles most often bear the brunt of the impact.
+Catastrophic injuries and fatalities are disproportionately likely to happen in truck accident cases.

 - Serious soft tissue injuries;